1st Dorsetshire Artillery Volunteers: 569th Coast Regiment

-In 1942 the regiment was also under V Corps CA HQ and then Hants & Dorset District.
+In 1942, the regiment was also under V Corps CA HQ and then Hants & Dorset District.
 58 COD rejoined 555th Coast Rgt during the summer of that year.
 On 6 February 1943, 239, 376 and 387 Coast Btys joined or rejoined 522nd (Dorsetshire) Coast Rgt.
 569th Coast Rgt's HQ was disbanded the following day.

-Later war
+Late war

 As the invasion threat receded, the coast defences were seen as absorbing excessive manpower and were scaled back, the gunners being redeployed.
 569th Coast Rgt had been disbanded in early 1943, and its batteries rejoined 522nd, giving the following organisation: